 Make an appointment with your colorist and bring photos.
 But don't just rely on those of yourself with your natural hair color.
-Bring variations of different shades so you both can discuss what works best.
+Bring variations of different shades so you can both discuss what works best.
 If you've been enjoying the lighter side for some time, it might come as too much of a shock to go back to dark all at once.
 Take your time going darker.
 You may be tired of your summer platinum, but that doesn't mean you’d hate a caramel blonde.
 Once you're totally dark again, you can't go back to platinum without tons of serious breakage.

 Work with the color you have to help you get where you want.
 If you add some lowlights or shadowing to the top, it sets up the perfect grow-out ombré situation.
 Darker roots with lighter ends are an easy way to have the best of both worlds—and you can go a long time without any color touch-ups.
 Discuss a personal grow-out schedule that works best for you.